auto3t/docs/mkdocs/docs/movie/movie-detail.md

 ## Release Windows
 If available you can find available release windows for that movie here with the given dates and medium.
 That is used to determin at what point a movie will be switched to upcoming and searching.

+## Cast and Crew
+Auto3t imports main actors and crew members.
+Click on the Person, to navigate to the person detail page.

 ## Part of Collection
 If the movie is part of a collection, aka boxset, you can find the collection detail and link here.